About Our Learning

 Children are taught to read letters or groups of letters by saying the sound(s) they represent – so, they are taught that the letter l sounds like llllll when we say it.
 Children can then start to read words by blending (synthesising) the sounds together to make a word.

 At school, you will probably hear teachers talking about blending , but you might also hear them refer to sounding out or Fred Talk too, depending on which phonic scheme your child’s school is using.
 All these terms focus on the same point – synthesising sounds .

-At Newton Blossomville School we use 'Read Write Inc' a daily lesson or learning sounds, decoding, blending, reading and writing.
+At Newton Blossomville School we use 'Read Write Inc' as a scheme for our daily lessons for learning sounds, decoding, blending, reading and writing.
 It is a powerful scheme which sees children at the end of foundation stage ready for year 1 with a high level of decoding and blending skills.